-The rolling recommendation engine is also impressive, as it’s based on what people are actually bringing into fitting rooms, on geo.
-And this technology is something that customers engage with, as roughly 9 out of 10 customers used the mirror.
+The rolling recommendation engine is also impressive.
+It’s based on what people are actually bringing into fitting rooms.
+And this technology is something that customers engage with.
+Approximately, 9 out of 10 customers used the mirror.

 The idea is always to create a seamless and effortless experience for the consumer.
-However, as marketers and technologists, we know that there’s some furious paddling happening under that calm surface to make for that great consumer experience.
-For this particular video, we’ve broken down the components of the systems for what we’re seeing behind the glass to give some sense of the complexity.
+However, there’s some furious paddling, under that calm surface, to enable this consumer experience.
+For this particular video, we’ve broken down what’s happening behind the glass, to give some sense of the complexity.

 We have also broken this down into a timeframe for production delivery, with roles & responsibilities, etc.